FrankFK/FrankFK.github.io/_woopec_docs/MultipleTurtles.md

 ---
 layout: page
-title: Woopec - Working with multiple turtles (parallelism)
+title: Woopec - Working with multiple objects (parallelism)
 date: 2022-05-04
-last_modified_at: 2022-07-23 8:30:00 +0000
+last_modified_at: 2023-07-29 8:30:00 +0000
 typora-root-url: ..
 ---

-It is possible to work with multiple turtles in a program.
+It is possible to work with multiple `Turtle` or `Figure` objects in a program.
 The following example creates two turtles, cynthia and wally.
 Both turtles will move at the same time.

 ```csharp
     var cynthia = new Turtle();